Refine your search with filters

 Educational objectives:

-1. To understand the mechanism of action of Methotrexate
+1. To understand the role of IL-12 and IL-23 in the development of IBD

-4. To have an overview on other alternative indications
+4. To have an overview on practical modalities of ustekinumab therapy

 Year: 2022